ev2900/OpenSearch_kNN_Vector_Search/README.md

 # How does the Example Python Script Work

-This section explains how the python script kNN works
+This section explains how the python script [kNN.py](https://github.com/ev2900/OpenSearch_kNN_Vector_Search/blob/main/kNN.py) works.
+The script has 6 sections.
+Each is explained below

 ## 1. Prepare the headset production question answer (PQA) data